 This is a one-off task that will allow you to change your password without calling the IT Service Desk.

 Click here to set up your password recovery options.
+You will be directed to a Microsoft page.

 - You will be re-directed to the university sign in page, complete the login with your password.

-- don't lose access to your account! - set your password recovery options.
+- Don't lose access to your account! - set your password recovery options.

 - You can change your password recovery options at any time.
 Just remember you cannot do this without a valid password.